Flat whites and lattes: two delicious espresso beverages that have been enjoyed for a long time, yet remain often confused for one another.

 The main difference between a flat white and a latte lies in the type of milk used and the ratio of coffee to milk.
 Flat whites are made with microfoam milk and use more espresso, whereas lattes are made with steamed milk and a layer of milk foam.

-Flat white vs. latte, how do they differ?
+Flat White vs. Latte: How do they differ?

-As you can see, these drinks use the same ingredients, but the preparation is different, resulting in a different-tasting drink.
-Now, let’s get in-depth about the differences:
+As you can see, these drinks use the same ingredients, but their preparation differs, resulting in a distinct-tasting drink.

 What is the difference in milk preparation?